erdarshandoshi/MS_GRAPH/README.md

 var GraphAPI = require('ms-graph-function');

 // The ACCESSTOKEN  are usually in a configuration file.
-// userID fied will be comma seprated values of userid of whose details we want to fetch const { user, errorMessage } = await GraphAPI.getSelectedUserDetails(ACCESSTOKEN, userID);
+// userID field will be comma seprated values of userid of whose details we want to fetch
+// GRAPH_API_VERSION is non mandatory parameter by default it will fetch details from v1.0 of Microsoft Graph API const { user, errorMessage } = await GraphAPI.getSelectedUserDetails(ACCESSTOKEN, userID);

 if (!!user) {